mobilise-d/mobgap/docs/guides/project_structure.md

    One example of that would be the `tpcp.Dataset` datatype used for high level pipelines.
 6. The library should be agnostic to sensor systems and should not contain any code that is highly specific to a certain IMU system.
 This means that loading and preprocessing should be handled by the user or other libraries.
-   However, gaitlink can provide utils to make preprocessing easier for users.
+   However, mobgap can provide utils to make preprocessing easier for users.

 ## Code Structure